Colloquium: Spin-orbit effects in superconducting hybrid structures: Recent developments

-Since the tunneling barrier depends on spin and momentum, it was found that so-called skewed Andreev processes, where the reflection amplitude is asymmetric in momentum space, resulted in a large anomalous Hall effect.

-Another interesting manifestation of spin-anisotropy due to SOC has been predicted to occur at the interface of a ballistic S/HM bilayer when the symmetry breaking axis $\bm{n}$ of the spin--orbit field is rotated~\cite{Johnsen2020}.
+Combined interfacial Rashba and Dresselhaus SOC has been investigated in \onlinecite{Hogl2015,Costa2019,costa_prb_20}.
+Since the interfacial barrier depends on spin and $\bm{k}$, it was found that so-called skewed Andreev processes, where the reflection amplitude is asymmetric in $\bm{k}$ space, resulted in a large anomalous Hall effect.
+Another manifestation of spin-anisotropy due to SOC occurs at the interface of a ballistic S/HM bilayer when the symmetry breaking axis $\bm{n}$ of the spin--orbit field is rotated~\cite{Johnsen2020}.
 Such an effect may be achieved by combining bulk and interfacial SOC.
-Depending of the direction of $\bm{n}$ a significant modulation of the critical temperature was found.
-This effect is explained by the anisotropic conversion of the conventional $s$-wave even frequency superconducting correlations into other pair correlations of different symmetries.
+Depending of the direction of $\bm{n}$ a modulation of was found due to anisotropic conversion of the conventional $s$-wave even frequency superconducting correlations into other pair correlations of different symmetries.